-Your hearing aid may have a telecoil.
-The Telecoil function may help to improve understanding of speech with Hearing Aid Compatible (HAC) telephones and in theaters, movie theaters, houses of worship, etc. that have a teleloop installed.
-See "HAC telephone", page 35
+The Telecoil function may help to improve understanding of speech with Hearing Aid Compatible (HAC)1 telephones and in theaters, movie theaters, houses of worship, etc. that have a teleloop installed.

+When you select the Telecoil function, your hearing aid picks up signals from the teleloop or your HAC telephone.
 Your hearing care professional can activate the Telecoil program.
-When you select the Telecoil program, your hearing aid picks up signals from the teleloop or your HAC telephone.

-- The telecoil only works with a teleloop (an induction loop) or a HAC telephone. - If you are having trouble hearing with the telecoil, ask your hearing care professional to adjust the program.

-- If there is no sound from your hearing aids in a teleloop system with an active telecoil function, the teleloop system may not be turned on or may not be operating correctly. - The sound from the teleloop and the hearing aid microphones can be mixed according to your preference.
-Ask your hearing care professional for more details - When you want to stop the telecoil function, change to another listening program.
+- The telecoil does not work without a teleloop (i.e., an induction loop) or an HAC telephone. - If you are having trouble hearing with the telecoil, ask your hearing care professional to modify the function. - If there is no sound from your hearing aids in a teleloop system with an active Telecoil function, the teleloop system may not be turned on or may not be operating correctly. - The sound from the teleloop and the hearing aid microphones can be mixed according to your preference.
+Ask your hearing care professional for more details. - When you want to stop the telecoil function, change to another listening program.